ze-r0o0/ze-r0o0/README.md

 - 👋 Hi, I’m @ze-r0o0
 - 👀 I’m interested in space, coding, and sleeping
 - 🌱 I’m currently learning c languange
-- Im a First Year Computer Science student
+- im a first year and i study Computer Science at Dmmmsu-South La Union Campus

 <!---
 ze-r0o0/ze-r0o0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.